learn-co-curriculum/reading-ios-using-methods/README.md

 ReturnType *captureVariable = [recipientObject methodNameArgument:argumentVariable];
 ```

-Capturing the return of a calling the `uppercaseString` method on our `welcome` string into a new `NSString` variable called `alteredString` would like this:
+Capturing the return of calling the `uppercaseString` method on our `welcome` string into a new `NSString` variable called `alteredString` would like this:

 ```objc
 NSString *welcome = @"Welcome to the Flatiron School!";